Connectivity of a Family of Bilateral Agreement Random Graphs: Disconnectedness of Graphs for

-Furthermore, $0<\delta<1$ causes $e^{-4(k+1)}$ to vanish faster than $e^{-k(\delta+1)}$. \end{proof} We are now in a position to relate the lemmas above to the disconnectivity result.
+\end{proof} We are now in a position to relate the lemmas above to the disconnectedness result.
 Assume $I_j$ represents the event of vertex $j$ being isolated.
-We want to show that with high probability there exists a $j$ such that $I_j=1$.
+We will show that with high probability there exists a $j$ such that $I_j=1$.